filipchr/filipchr.github.io/work/_posts/2014-11-11-omniplus-mobilwebb.markdown

-The site is built opon Drupal for the backend and Foundation for the front-end.
+The site is built upon Drupal for the backend.
+The front-end is based upon Foundation, and then customized to resemble the design.